jclry1/ms4_citizen_tree/docs/testing.md

 # Testing for MS3 <!-- omit in toc -->
-The testing oultined below is organised by user stories (US) (individually or grouped).
+The testing oultined below is organised by functionality and or user story.
 Note: Testing is ongoing with final changes to the appearance of the site.
 Some of the screenshots may not match exactly with the submitted version in terms of the appearance.

 ## Tests For First-Time or Non-Registered User